Systematic Sampling | A Step-by-Step Guide with Examples

 In this case, ensure that the timing and location of your sampling procedure covers the full population to avoid bias in the results.

 Before you choose your interval, you must first decide on your sample size.
+It’s important to choose a representative number in order to avoid sampling bias.
 There are several different ways to choose a sample size, but one of the most common involves using a sample size calculator.

 Once you have chosen your desired margin of error and confidence level, estimated total size of the population, and the standard deviation of the variables you are attempting to measure, this calculator will provide you with the sample size you should aim for.